singlesourcepub/jats-from-markdown/index.md

 # Architecture

-The unconventional nature of the system increases the importance of easy deployment and usability: Software developers are very accustomed to Markdown as a tool for software documentation and exchange, but less used to using it for publishing.
+The unconventional nature of the system increases the importance of easy deployment and usability: Software developers are accustomed to Markdown as a tool for software documentation and exchange, but less used to using it for publishing.
 As part of the JOSS experience, authors are offered an easy way to generate